askmike/gekko/README.md

 - A trading platform for human day traders with a GUI and charts.
 - A High frequency trading bot designed to operate on < minute resolution.
+- A fully automated trading bot that you turn on and will generate profit withouth you having to do anything.

 ## Supported exchanges